altaywtf/altay-dot-wtf/data/notes/success.md

 >
 > – Naval Ravikant

-Naval's arguments resonate with several existential philosophies as they are pointing the laser on notions like accepting what we can control and focusing on the process rather than the outcome.
-It reminds me of Stoicism.
+Naval's arguments resonate with several existential philosophies as they are about accepting what we can control and focusing on the process rather than the outcome.

+This reminds me of Stoicism.
 If you're a wise person, you already know it better than me.
 If you're lucky, you read it in a book or another worthwhile medium.
-If you're neither of them, some productivity-guru YouTuber has preached Stoicism as his kryptonite behind consistently waking up at 5 AM and jumping into a cold shower or reading two thousand books a year.
-I hope you didn't forget to like and subscribe.
+If you're neither of them, some productivity-guru YouTuber will soon preach it to you as his kryptonite behind consistently waking up at 5 AM and jumping into a cold shower or reading two thousand books a year.
+Don't forget to like and subscribe.

-In conclusion, many people along history brought up similar definitions of success.
 The Stoics advised to focus on what we control and let the rest happen; however it happens, and accept the outcome.
 Establishing a process is its own reward.
 Do whatever you can, within your power.
 Even if things don't turn out well, you'll be in peace with yourself because you tried your best.
 After all, most of our actions doesn't have an impact on the macroscopic scale.

 > Consider the lives led once by others, long ago, the lives to be led by others after you, the lives led even now, in foreign lands.
 How many people don't even know your name.
 >